hannahker/hannahker.com/content/about.md

 ### Currently

 I am pursuing my MSc in Spatial Data Science and Visualization at UCL's [Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/).
+Through my dissertation, I am exploring [OpenStreetMap](https://www.openstreetmap.org/) data quality, focusing specifically on issues of data maintenance following humanitarian mapping activities.
+This work is conducted in collaboration with [Médecins Sans Frontières UK](https://www.msf.org.uk/about-manson-unit) to support the [Missing Maps](https://www.missingmaps.org/) project.

+Broadly, I am interested in exploring the ways that different forms of (geospatial) data can contribute to making cities, towns, and communities more equitable and sustainable.
+I am particularly fascinated by the applications of non-traditional data sources, such as those from crowdsourcing projects or social media sites.

-I look forward to expanding my skills in GIS, data visualization, and quantitative methods, which I hope to apply to make cities more resilient and equitable.
+Through this master's program, I am expanding my skills in statistical analysis and machine learning, data visualization, and technical communication and collaboration.

 While living in London, I am a resident of [Goodenough College](https://www.goodenough.ac.uk/), thanks in part to generous funding from the [London Goodenough Association of Canada](http://lgac.ca/).

-My ongoing areas of research interest include: feminist data science, privacy and digital rights, and cartography.

 ### Previously